“Wildlife images are one of the most powerful ways we have of engaging people in the natural world” – Sir David Attenborough.

 Qualifications

 Bachelor of Science (zoology and microbiology), Grad.
 Cert.
-Health Economics, Diploma of Education, Graduate Diploma of Bioethics,
+Health Economics, Diploma of Education, Graduate Diploma of Bioethics, Master of Bioethics, Master of Environment (Governance, policy and comms).

 Certified drone pilot (RePL) <25Kg (Civil Aviation Safety Authority – Australia)

-Senior Fellow of the International League of Conservation Photographers (iLCP)
+Senior Fellow of the International League of Conservation Photographers (ILCP)

 Member of the Ecology Society of Australia Media and Communications Working Group